We love —

 Day 1: Arrive in Stockholm

-Welcome to Stockholm!
+Welcome to Stockholm.
 On arrival, explore the city centre and stroll through the cobbled streets of Gamla Stan, the old town with its colourful buildings and medieval atmosphere.
 If time allows, visit an iconic museum such as the Vasa Museum or the ABBA Museum, or relax in a café with a breathtaking view of the city.

-- Overnight hotel stay
+- Overnight stay in Stockholm

 DAY 2: STOCKHOLM

-- Breakfast
+- Breakfast included

-- Overnight hotel stay
+- Overnight stay in Stockholm

 DAY 3: STOCKHOLM – HELSINKI CRUISE